buildbot/buildbot/master/docs/manual/cfg-changesources.rst

     from buildbot.changes.mail import SVNCommitEmailMaildirSource
     c['change_source'] = SVNCommitEmailMaildirSource("~/maildir-buildbot")

+.. bb:chsrc:: BzrLaunchpadEmailMaildirSource

 .. _BzrLaunchpadEmailMaildirSource:

-BzrLaunchpad‍EmailMaildirSource
+BzrLaunchpadEmailMaildirSource
 +++++++++++++++++++++++++++++++

 .. py:class:: buildbot.changes.mail.BzrLaunchpadEmailMaildirSource

-:class:`BzrLaunchpadEmailMaildirSource` parses the mails that are sent to addresses that subscribe to branch revision notifications for a bzr branch hosted on Launchpad.
+:bb:chsrc:`BzrLaunchpadEmailMaildirSource` parses the mails that are sent to addresses that subscribe to branch revision notifications for a bzr branch hosted on Launchpad.